floppek/snip/README.md

 ## What is snip?

 snip is a small file-sharing website I built for quickly uploading files and sharing them with other people.

-There is no complicated interface.
-You choose a file, select a domain, upload it and receive a link that can be shared immediately.

 ## Features

 - File uploads up to **100 MB** (FOR FREE!!!!)